 Provide an attractive habitat

-Since grasshoppers love to hide in tall weeds and grasses, consider providing an area of untamed grass in proximity to your garden to attract grasshoppers.
-This shelter may provide enough benefit for them to move from your tasty treats.
+Since grasshoppers love to hide in tall weeds and tall grass, consider providing an area of untamed grass in proximity to your garden to attract grasshoppers.
+This shelter may provide enough benefit for them to move from your garden plants.
 If your grasshoppers need encouragement, design a temporary path for their migration.

 Carbaryl dust (not organic!)